 Monitoring the oil’s physical and chemical properties along with DGA data is a vital part of an effective, ongoing predictive maintenance strategy.

 Because many problems in transformers and other electrical transmission and distribution equipment are directly related to changes in the dielectric properties of the oil, an effective proactive approach to maintaining oil-insulated equipment is to control polar contaminants such as particles, moisture and by-products of oil oxidation - the forcing factors associated with a change in dielectric constant.

 Just like rotating equipment, a proactive approach to insulating oil fluid cleanliness requires a three-step process:

 Steps No. 1 and No. 2 can easily be accomplished by routine oil analysis, including both dissolved gas analysis and oil physical and chemical tests.
 The only effective way to ensure oil condition and desired cleanliness targets are met, however, is to take steps to control contaminants and other forcing factors that affect the oil’s ability to provide effective electrical insulation.

 The impact of internally generated contaminants on the performance of electrical insulating oils is well-known.
-Because of this, it is standard operating procedure, particularly for high-voltage transformers and other oil-insulated T&D equipment, to use an aggressive preventive maintenance program.
+Because of this, it is standard operating procedure, particularly for high-voltage transformers and other oil-insulated electrical transmission and distribution equipment, to use an aggressive preventive maintenance program.
 This includes annual processing of the oil using a filter press, deploying materials such as fuller’s earth and/or vacuum dehydration, to remove contaminants.